Cryptizism/sqa-resources/README.md

 ## Why open source?

 This allows anyone to add/remove old and new resources or even upload their own resources they have created.
-This also allows peer reviewing of resources to insure that incorrect information is ironed out.
+This also allows peer reviewing of resources to ensure that incorrect information is ironed out.

 ## How to run?